Guides

 ART has completely changed the lives of people with HIV in every country where it is used.

-ART has had an enormous effect on the health of HIV positive mothers and their children.
+ART has had an enormous effect on the health of mothers living with HIV and their children.
 It has encouraged many women to think about having children (or having children again).

 I’ve often said that having an HIV diagnosis does not change who you are.
 Like many young women I had always wanted to be a mother.
 In some way, having a positive diagnosis made me think about it even more.